• Skip to primary navigation

 Notes

-• Yield: This recipe yields 250ml of compote, which is enough for 1 large cheesecake or as a filling for 18 large muffins.
+• Yield: This recipe yields approximately 250ml or 1 US Cup of blueberry compote, which is enough for 1 large cheesecake or several smaller desserts.

-• Storage: Store in a sealed mason jar in the fridge for up to 2 weeks.
-Perfect as a topping for pancakes and ice cream or as a cake filling.
+• Storage: Store blueberry compote in a sealed mason jar in the fridge for up to 5-7 days.
+It can also be frozen for up to 3 months.

-• Options: You can also use this recipe with other berries such as strawberries, raspberries and blackberries.
-Why not mix them together for a delicious mixed berry compote?
+• Options: This recipe works well with other berries such as strawberries, raspberries and blackberries.
+Combine them for a delicious mixed berry compote.

-• Recommended Recipes: this compote is the perfect topping for my no-bake mini blueberry cheesecakes and as a not-so-secret ingredient in my blueberry burst muffins.
+• Recommended Recipes: Use this compote as a topping for my no-bake mini blueberry cheesecakes or as the not-so-secret ingredient in my blueberry burst muffins.

-• Nutrition: Nutritional information is based on 1 tbsp serving with approximately 16 servings per recipe.
-Nutrition information is calculated based on the ingredients in this recipe.
-It is an estimate only and is provided for informational purposes.
+• Nutrition: Nutritional information is based on a 1 tablespoon serving, with approximately 16 servings per recipe.
+Values are estimates provided for informational purposes only.

 Nutrition